robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 is the so named "tic-for-tac" which is fundamentally the ancient Roman proverb "do ut des" - I give to you in order you give to me - or leading by example - I do this because you do like me - or reciprocity, whatever you like.

-Under this point of view, a socialist country like Swiss - in this case socialism is a pragmatic approach shared among left and right, while in Sweden is more a political concept - grants to their citizens the basics cares and in doing this they grant them real freedom and when people are free to speak, free to work or do business, they behave coherently with the rules of the nature (aka a certain order embedded into reality) bringing on the table more value that they consume (otherwise we would have been extinct eons ago, if we would not able to do that).
+Under this point of view, a socialist country like Switzerland - in this case socialism is a pragmatic approach shared among left and right, while in Sweden is more a political concept - grants to their citizens the basics cares and in doing this they grant them real freedom and when people are free to speak, free to work or do business, they behave coherently with the rules of the nature (aka a certain order embedded into reality) bringing on the table more value that they consume (otherwise we would have been extinct eons ago, if we would not able to do that).

 - [Ubuntu society: pros vs cons](https://github.com/robang74/roberto-a-foglietta/blob/main/pdf.todo/234-ubuntu_society_pros_vs_cons.pdf) &nbsp; (2023-10-03)